How Much Does It Cost to Install a Bathroom Exhaust Fan?

 •

-These fans work to remove moisture and steam from your bathroom, which in turn protects your bathroom paint job from damage and helps prevent the accumulation of mildew and mold.
+Written by HomeAdvisor.Exhaust fans remove moisture and steam from your bathroom, which in turn protects your bathroom paint job from damage and helps prevent the accumulation of mildew and mold.
+Exhaust fans also remove odors from bathrooms.
+The price to install a bathroom fan can range between $240 and $564, with an average cost of $395.
+Some major cost factors in installing a bathroom fan include labor costs, geographic location, and your bathroom size.

 Let's calculate cost data for you.
 Where are you located?